healthyregions/oeps/docs/commands/frictionless-create-data-package.md

   --skip-foreign-keys     Don't define foreign keys in the output data
                           package.
 This is needed to avoid validation errors that occur when Shapefiles are used in foreign keys.
+  --skip-validation       Don't run data package validation on the final
+                          output.
   --overwrite             Overwrite existing data package with the same name.
   --help                  Show this message and exit.
 ```